 - Continue until all sheets are rolled.
 You should end with 50 rolls.

 - Add 4 cups vegetable oil, or enough to cover egg rolls, to a deep fryer pot.
 Set to 350°.

-- Once the oil comes to a boil, add egg rolls.
+- Once the oil becomes hot, add egg rolls.
 Fry until golden, turning as needed.

 - Place on a cooling rack or paper towel.

 - Combine all ingredients to for dipping sauce into a bowl.
 Stir/mix until thoroughly dissolved.

 - Serve fried egg rolls on a dish together with dipping sauce and optional lettuce leaves, tomatoes, and cucumber slices.